-Vanessa’s musical versatility has led to roles ranging from the baroque era to contemporary opera, including Medoro, Dorabella, Hänsel, Niklaus, Ciesca, Carmen, Lucienne and Hermia.
-She performed Cherubino with the Barcelona Opera Studio under Ricardo Estrada, the title role of Handel’s Giulio Cesare in Portugal and premiered jean-paul Noguès’s opera Metamorphose in Bordeaux.
+Vanessa Chartrand-Rodrigue started at a young age studying the piano, then concentrated on the cello, to finally graduate with honours from McGill University in voice.
+Thereafter, she attended a Master’s degree in viola da Gamba at the Université de Montréal before moving to Germany to pursue her operatic studies with Ks.
+Jeanne Piland.
+Highlights of her operatic repertoire include Medoro, Dorabella, Hänsel, Niklaus, Ciesca, Carmen, Lucienne and Hermia.
+She performed Cherubino with the Barcelona Opera Studio, the title role of Handel’s Giulio Cesare in Portugal and premiered jean-paul Noguès’s opera Metamorphose in Bordeaux.
 As a concert soloist she has sung Mendelssohn’s Sommernachtstraum at the Deutsche Oper am Rhein, Handel’s Messiah and Monteverdi’s Beatus Vir in Montreal, Mahler’s Das Himmlische Leben at the Tonhalle Düsseldorf, Saint-Seans’ Christmas Oratorio in Gießen and Mozart’s Requiem a at the Zezere Arts Festival in Portugal.

 Moreover, her wide expertise brought her to collaborate as a conductor and composer with modern theatre ensembles such as kainkollektiv (winner of the Georg Tabori development prize in 2015).Vanessa is a member of Berlin’s Solistenensemble Phoenix16, specializing in the performance of contemporary vocal works with whom she recently performed at Ultraschall Festival for new music in Berlin.